 Who Qualifies for a VA Home Loan?

-The specific qualifications for VA home loan eligibility depend on when you served in the military.
-They also depend on the type of service you provided.
+The specific qualifications for VA home loan eligibility depending on when you served in the military.
+They also depend on the type of service you provide.
 Requirements are different for active duty, National Guard, and reserve members.

 It’s sometimes possible for individuals to qualify for a VA home loan even if they don’t meet the time-in-service requirements.
 The only way to find out for sure is to contact the VA for a Certificate of Eligibility.